isaqb-org/glossary/manuscript/99-resources.md

 ##### Hofmeister+2000

-Hofmeister, Christine/Nord, Robert/Soni, Dilip.
+Hofmeister, Christine/Nord, Robert/Soni, Dilip:
 _Applied Software Architecture,_
 1st edition, Addison-Wesley, 1999

 ##### Hohpe+2003

-Hohpe, G/Woolf, B: Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions.
+Hohpe, G/Woolf, B: _Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions.
 Addison Wesley, 2003.
 In my opinion, one of the most important books for people creating integrated systems.

 ##### Martin2003

-Martin, R C.
+Martin, Robert C:
 _Agile Software Development: Principles, Patterns and Practices_, Prentice Hall, 2002

 ##### Parnas1972

-Parnas, David.
+Parnas, David:
-_On the criteria to be used in decomposing systems into modules"_, Communications of the ACM, volume 15, issue 12, Dec 1972 In my opinion one of the most influential articles ever written in software engineering.
+_On the criteria to be used in decomposing systems into modules"_, Communications of the ACM, volume 15, issue 12, Dec 1972

+One of the most influential articles ever written in software engineering, introducing encapsulation and modularity.

 ##### Quian+2010

-Qian, K/Fu, X/Tao, L/Xu, C/Herrera, J.
+Qian, K/Fu, X/Tao, L/Xu, C/Herrera, J:
 _Software Architecture and Design Illuminated,_
 1st edition, Jones and Bartlett, 2010.

 Well-structure and readable collection of architecture styles and patterns.

 ##### Rozanski+11

-Rozanski, Nick/Woods, Eoin: Software Systems Architecture - Working with Stakeholders Using Viewpoints and Perspectives.
-2nd Edition, Addison Wesley 2011.
+Rozanski, Nick/Woods, Eoin: _Software Systems Architecture - Working with
+Stakeholders Using Viewpoints and Perspectives_, 2nd Edition, Addison Wesley 2011.

 Presents a set of architectural viewpoints and perspectives.

 ##### Schmidt+2000